-REFUND POLICY: Entry fees will not be refunded after March 22, 2017, unless no competition exists or the event is canceled.
+Entry fees can only be refunded prior to close of entries on March 11, unless the event is canceled.
 There will be no refunds for medical withdrawals.
 The online processing fees are not refundable.
 Checks returned for non-sufficient funds and contested credit card charges will be issued a \$40 fee.
 Payment of the fee will be required before the skater/team is allowed to participate in practice ice or events.
-Notification of competition and practice ice times will be available by email and on Entryeeze and on the AYFSC website links.
+Notification of competition and practice ice times will be available by email, on Entryeeze and on the AYFSC website links.
 This will be considered sufficient notification of the scheduled events.